Arachni/arachni/README.md

 ### CDE packages for Linux

-<strike>Arachni is released as [CDE packages](http://stanford.edu/~pgbovine/cde.html) for your convinience.<br/>
+<del>Arachni is released as [CDE packages](http://stanford.edu/~pgbovine/cde.html) for your convinience.<br/>
 CDE packages are self contained and thus alleviate the need for Ruby and other dependencies to be installed or root access.<br/>
 You can download the latest CDE package from the [download](https://github.com/Zapotek/arachni/downloads) page and escape the dependency hell.<br/>
-If you decide to go the CDE route you can skip the rest, you're done.</strike>
+If you decide to go the CDE route you can skip the rest, you're done.</del>

 Due to some incompatibility this release does not have a CDE package yet.